nguyenvanhuy0612/appium-novawindows-driver/README.md

 It is possible to ether execute a single Power Shell command or a whole script and get its stdout in response.
 If the script execution returns non-zero exit code then an exception is going to be thrown.
 The exception message will contain the actual stderr.
 Unlike, Appium Windows Driver, there is no difference if you paste the script with `command` or `script` argument.
-For ease of use, you can even pass the script as a string only, it will work the same way.
+For ease of use, you can pass the script as a string when executing a PowerShell command directly via the driver.
+Note: This shorthand does not work when using the prerun or postrun capabilities, which require full object syntax.
 Here's an example code of how to control the Notepad process:

 ```java